 In the 1940s, '50s and '60s Australia saw a new wave of immigration from Europe and the Mediterranean.
-The face Australian cuisine would never be the same.
+The face of Australian cuisine would never be the same.
 These immigrants brought with them strange and wonderful things… like garlic!

 The Asian Contribution

 Since the 1980s, Asian Immigration has been far more prevalent, now making up almost 6% of the population.
 Australians’ appetite for Asian food has grown too.
-Australian chefs have been incorporating spices, coconut milk, ginger and lemongrass from India, China, Japan and Southeast Asia.
+Australian chefs have been incorporating spices, coconut milk, ginger and lemongrass from India, China, Japan, and Southeast Asia.